1951 VPI Gobblers football team

 The 1951 VPI Gobblers football team represented the Virginia Polytechnic Institute in the 1951 college football season.
 The team was led by their first-year head coach Frank Moseley and finished with a record of two wins and eight losses (2–8).

 Schedule

-Players
+Roster

 The following players were members of the 1951 football team according to the roster published in the 1952 edition of The Bugle, the Virginia Tech yearbook.